bvenkatr/kick-off-koa/exercises/hello_koa/problem.md

 https://github.com/isRuslan/learn-generators
 ```

-A Koa Context(`this` in middlewares) encapsulates node's `request` and `response` objects into a single object which provides many helpful methods for writing web applications and APIs.
+A Koa Context(`ctx` in middlewares) encapsulates node's `request` and `response` objects into a single object which provides many helpful methods for writing web applications and APIs.
 To learn more about Koa Context, please check the Koa website:

 ```
 http://koajs.com